 Making it rain may be one of the best summer activities we’ve ever done.
 All you need is a hose with a sprayer nozzle.
 Set it to rain or the sprinkle setting.
 Drap the hose over a tree branch.
 Grab an umbrella!
 This was a day to remember and an activity to do again and again.

 Playing with umbrellas and the hose will be a hit, I promise!

 5. Slow Drip

-After we fill the water tables, I leave the hose on low and let the kids fill containers, and use the water as needed.
+After we fill the water tables, I leave the hose on low water pressure and let the kids fill containers, and use the water as needed.
 They feel they have some control over the water supply, don’t have to worry about running out or someone else using all the water.
 It also allows for some experimentation with spraying and filling.
 Our hose has an on/off valve that can be adjusted so a certain amount of water comes out.
 The kids like to use it.

 6. Spray to Practice Skills

 Use the hose to practice skills like this Name Practice Water Game.
 Fit in a number or math refresher and pretend to Put Out the Fire!
 Take Learning Outside and draw shapes or letters with chalk, and call out one for the child to spray.

 Every day the children take turns watering the garden and planters.
 It’s simple but helpful to have the children help water the garden.
 Letting each child take a turn watering is empowering so we take turns until they lose interest.
 Kids love to experiment with the spray settings on a sprayer nozzle.